 2013 plans must help brands reach consumers seamlessly, on their terms, regardless of channel or device.

-While the last few years have been referred to as “the year of mobile,” consumers have already made a seamless shift to multi-screen browsing, leaving many advertisers racing to allocate budgets and ensure the opportunity isn’t missed.
+While the last few years have been referred to as “the year of mobile,” consumers have already made a shift to multiscreen browsing, leaving many advertisers racing to allocate budgets and ensure the opportunity isn’t missed.
 Consider the following statistics.

-- 90% of all media interactions are screen based
+- Ninety percent of all media interactions are screen based.

-- 4.4 hours of leisure time is spent in front of screens everyday
+- Almost four-and-a-half hours of leisure time are spent in front of screens every day.

-- 38% of our daily media interactions occur on a smartphone
+- Thirty-eight of our daily media interactions occur on a smartphone.

-- 89% more smartphone data is used each month than a year ago
+- Eighty-nine percent more smartphone data is used each month than a year ago.

 Four Devices for 2013 Success

-It is not hard to think of examples where your target market is watching TV and browsing the internet on their iPhone or iPad.
+It is not hard to think of examples where members of your target market are watching TV and browsing the Internet on their iPhones or iPads.
 With your audience’s attention diverted from the TV reaching them consistently at the Zero Moment of Truth will require engaging them across screen sizes and devices.

 It is no longer acceptable to just have a website.
 It’s critical to think about how a single message might be realized consistently across smartphones, tablets, PCs/laptops and TVs while also tapping into the advantages each platform provides marketers.